phax/ph-commons/README.md

   * `com.helger.commons.concurrent` - contains some commonly used things for `Thread` and `ExecutorService` handling.
   * `com.helger.commons.concurrent.collector` - a generic "collector" which supports multiple inputs from multiple different threads and serializes this data stream for sequential processing (e.g. for mail queueing with a central sender).
   * `com.helger.commons.convert` - package containing unidirectional and bidirectional data converter interfaces.
-  * `com.helger.commons.convert.collections` - a special package that contains array and container helper classes in combination with converters.
-This package will be removed in the next major release in favour of the `com.helger.commons.collections.convert` package.
   * `com.helger.commons.crypto` - contains a small helper class to determine, if the Java crypto extensions are installed or not (based on OWASP).
   * `com.helger.commons.deadlock` - contains a thread deadlock detector based on the JMX `ThreadMXBean` class.
   * `com.helger.commons.email` - contains the data model and a small regular expression based validator for email addresses.